Paltremen/paltremen/README.md

 ## Sup

-- Learning python and adjacent stuff from Python Crash Course by Eric Matthes
+- Learning Python and adjacent stuff from Python Crash Course by Eric Matthes
 - Trying to get into AI and machine learning, mostly building agents with LangChain
 <!--
 **Paltremen/paltremen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.